CodyDeepPlay/LeetCodePractice/README.md

-This file is repository is the place where I store all the leetcode problem solving practice.
+This repository is the place where I store all the leetcode problem solving practices.